razasyedh/Navigator/readme.md

 2. Block any nodes by setting them to `LinkedGrid.BLOCKED`.
 3. Use the grid and endpoints to create a PathFinder object and get a path.

+## Building
+To compile both packages, from the `src` directory, run the following in a terminal:

+    javac com/syedraza/WaveFront/PathFinder.java
+    javac com/syedraza/Navigator/Navigator.java

+To create a JAR file for WaveFront:

+    jar cf com/syedraza/WaveFront/*class

+To create a JAR file for the Navigator:

+    jar cfm "Navigator.jar" Manifest.txt com/syedraza/*/*class

 ## Function

 The Navigator app demonstrates the usage of the library, and the `main()` method of the PathFinder class demonstrates a text-only representation.